Xiaofei-it/ToyRoom/doc/THEORY.md

 components.

 A method chain provides you with a global view of what happens after the change of a business object.
-The return types of the methods of the method chain are the same, which are named "Domino" in the Shelly library, since it represents a series of actions to perform one after the other, as the domino game does.
+All of the methods of the method chain return the instances of the same class, which is named "Domino" in the Shelly library, since it represents a series of actions to perform one after the other, as the domino game does.